shredder67/gpt-playground/README.md

 python main.py --save_model_as model_name
 ```

-To simply train and see sample ouput, run without any arguements.
+To simply train and see sample ouput, run without any arguments.

 ## Hyperparameters